jbhunt/parallel-pyspin/README.md

 - [x] Get rid of the config.yaml file in favor of hardcoding all default properties in the constants module.
 - [ ] Move from using queues to implement the camera trigger to using a multiprocessing Event object.
 - [ ] Create a test script
+- [ ] Determine the resolution of the camera's sensor automatically